aaaron7/aaaron7.github.io/_posts/2019-07-15-Build a cross-platform(iOS Android) video player in 7 days.md

 endmacro (find_host_package)
 ```

-6. Time to do real build!
+Step 6.
+Time to do real build!
 Create a folder with name `build` under `NKMPlayer`, same level with `src`, then exec the following commands.

 ```yaml
 cd build/